alchemy-solutions/lrbd/README.md

 * What is a gateway?

-The gateway is simply a Linux host that supports iSCSI.
-This host is providing iSCSI access to another host, a client or initiator, and is mapping Ceph RBD images locally.
-Any client that cannot use Ceph directly (lack of library support), but supports iSCSI can still use Ceph storage.
+The gateway is simply a Linux host that supports iSCSI/FC.
+This host is providing iSCSI/FC access to another host, a client or initiator, and is mapping Ceph RBD images locally.
+Any client that cannot use Ceph directly (lack of library support), but supports iSCSI/FC can still use Ceph storage.

-One gateway can support multiple iSCSI targets which is primarily the reason for the distinction.
+One gateway can support multiple iSCSI/FC targets which is primarily the reason for the distinction.

 * Where should lrbd run?